The Cold, Flu, RSV and COVID-19 Virus: What's the Difference?

 How long until Flu symptoms appear

-How long does the Flu last on surfaces
+How long does the Flu live on surfaces

 • Get vaccinated annually